-Attention-Deficit/Hyperactivity Disorder (ADHD), commonly called ADD, includes symptoms of inattention (difficulty paying attention), hyperactivity (a lot of extra movement), and impulsivity (doing things without thinking).
+Attention Deficit Hyperactivity Disorder (ADHD), commonly called ADD, includes symptoms of inattention (difficulty paying attention), hyperactivity (a lot of extra movement), and impulsivity (doing things without thinking).
 We often hear ADD, when talking about an Attention-Deficit/Hyperactivity Disorder (ADHD) diagnosis.
 However, from a clinical perspective there is only one disorder, and that is ADHD.
 ADHD includes three types: inattentive, hyperactive/impulsive, and combined.

 Inattentive Type: easily distracted, frequent daydreaming, makes careless mistakes, misses details, poor focus, disorganized, forgetful, difficulty finishing tasks

-Hyperactive-Implusive Type: fidgety, difficulty sitting still, very high energy level, too talkative, interrupts others, has a hard time waiting their turn
+Hyperactive-Impulsive Type: fidgety, difficulty sitting still, very high energy level, too talkative, interrupts others, has a hard time waiting their turn

 Combined Type: symptoms of inattention and hyperactive-impulsive are present.

 No one test that can accurately diagnose ADHD.
 Though many websites and professionals provide “screeners” for ADHD, these do not equal a diagnosis.
 Based on the age and the challenges of the person, several tests are given and information from different sources is reviewed.
 Symptoms of ADHD are easy to confuse with other learning and emotional challenges.
 Moreover, different genders and ages often show different symptoms or patterns.
 This is why it is important to seek a mental health specialist.